raphi1790/data-science-blog/encoding_calendar_dt/part_2/post.md

 ---
 # Conclusion
 In this blog post, we learned about different encoding methods for *calendar_dt* that help DNN deal with long-term seasonality.
-Common approaches focus on splitting the date into its parts like year and month.
+Conventional approaches focus on splitting the date into its parts like year and month.
 Unfortunately, this approach requires a large amount of data for training, which is not always given.
 Therefore, at Adtrac we have developed a different method that requires less data, but requires some expertise.
 The main idea is to code data across multiple dimensions in such a way that similar inputs produce similar features.
 However, what is similar requires some prior knowledge; for example, all days in spring may be similar.
 Ultimately, this coding allows a DNN to learn long-term seasonality very efficiently.